GLACIERS IN GREENLAND

 Glaciers are not an unusual sight in Greenland due to the gigantic ice sheet that covers most of the country.

-The majority of visitors in Greenland drive up to and onto the ice in cross-country vehicles as at Kangerlussuaq, fly in helicopters to the ice as at Nuuk or Ilulissat – or sail to the glaciers, which can be done from most towns.
+The majority of visitors to Greenland either drive up to and onto the ice in off-road vehicles at Kangerlussuaq, fly to the ice in helicopters as at Nuuk or Ilulissat – or sail to the glaciers, which can be done from most towns.

 At Narsarsuaq it is also possible to walk to the glacier, although the hike takes several hours.

 The majority of glaciers in Greenland are slow-moving rivers of ice that flow out of the ice sheet.

 It is not until the ice begins to move that the term glacier can be used, and if the ice breaks free or falls into the water then the term iceberg applies.

 Ice is constantly released at the head of the glacier due to the force of gravity and the pressure from the enormous volume of ice behind.